chainx-org/chainx-cli/README.md

     psedu_nomination_records    Get the voting information of the account. quotations                  Get the trading quotations list.
     runtime_version             Get the runtime version.
-    system_chain                Get the chain's type.
+    staking_dividend            Get the staking dividend of the account. system_chain                Get the chain's type.
 Given as a string identifier. system_health               Return health status of the node. system_name                 Get the node's implementation name.
 Plain old string.